Last Updated on

 “Authentic happiness comes from identifying and cultivating your most fundamental strengths and using them every day in work, love, play, and parenting.”

 Throughout the history of psychology, little research has been conducted on character except through personality studies.
-“Any science that does not use character as a basic idea”, Seligman argues, “will never be accepted as a useful account of human action.”
+“Any science that does not use character as a basic idea,” Seligman argues, “will never be accepted as a useful account of human action.”

 In The Mansion of Life

-Seligman uses the third part of the book to answer “What is the good life?”, which he believes is the act of using your strength every day.
-In terms of work and life satisfaction, it has little has to do with money.
-Freedom of choice and finding flow is much more important.
+Simply put, perhaps it is the act of using your strength every day.
+In terms of work and life satisfaction, happiness has little has to do with money.
+Across studies, freedom of choice and experiences of flow are much more impacting.

 On the good life, Seligman states that it,